GWF North American Heavyweight Championship

-The GWF North American Heavyweight Championship was the major title in the Global Wrestling Federation in Texas.
+The GWF North American/World Heavyweight Championship was the major title in the Global Wrestling Federation in Texas.
 The title existed from 1991 until 1994, when GWF closed.
 The title was featured on the promotion's show that aired nationally on ESPN.
+In 1994, the title was referred to as the GWF World or simply the GWF Heavyweight Championship interchangeably.